MaksimNagaev/DZ3/Homework №1.md

 - *git commit -**a**m "Our comment"* - allows you to combine "git add" with previous command - it allows you to avoid unnecessary actions;

-- *git status* - shows to you versions information on current files;
+- *git status* - The git status command displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by Git.
+More about ignoring tracking - in .gitignore.;

 - *git log* - shows to you information about save checkpoints;